Sushanthrao2001/HouseHold_Solutions/README.md

 ## 🌊Workflow of the app

 <p align="center">
-  • You can check in full <a href="https://github.com/Sushanthrao2001/HouseHold_Solutions/blob/master/Work%20Flow.mp4"> Working Video </a>of the app.
+  • You can check full <a href="https://github.com/Sushanthrao2001/HouseHold_Solutions/blob/master/Work%20Flow.mp4"> Working Video </a>of the app.
 </p>

 ## •  User